 The Warring States period (Zhanguo 戰國, 5th cent.-221 BCE) is the later part of the so-called Eastern Zhou period (Dongzhou 東周, 770-221 BCE).
 It is characterized by an increased centralisation and bureaucratisation within the regional states of the Zhou kingdom.
 The kings of the Zhou dynasty 周 (11th cent.-221 BCE) had become politically - and also jurisdictionally - irrelevant.
 The regional rulers (zhuhou 諸侯), former vassals of the Zhou, had become independant rulers that one after the other adopted the title of "king" (wang 王) that was formerly reserved to the Zhou dynasty (and the rulers of the non-Chinese states of Chu 楚, Wu 吳 and Yue 越 in the south).

 The ancient system of the regional states to employ relatives of the ruling houses as ministers was replaced by a system of appointing competent persons irrespective of their social background.
 The ancient nobility moved socially downwards, while commoners had the chance to raise to highest offices.
 The period has been given the name of "Warring States" because warfare increased in intensity.
-Armies of that period consisted or huge contingents of conscripts, were often commanded by professional generals, and served not only to defeat an enemy in punitive campaigns, but to destroy his country.
+Armies of that period consisted of huge contingents of conscripts, were often commanded by professional generals, and served not only to defeat an enemy in punitive campaigns, but to destroy his country.
 New weapons like halberds (ji 戟) and crossbows (nu 弩) came up, chariots (zhanche 戰車), cavalry (qibing 騎兵) and archers supported the infantry that was protected by armour and iron helmets.

 States like Han 韓 and Chu were the first to produce high-quality iron and steel weapons.
 The Warring States erected garrisons and fortification walls (changcheng 長城 "long walls") along their frontiers.
 Military advisors like Su Qin 蘇秦 gave instructions how to defeat foreign armies, or much better, how to make territorial gains without fighting.
 The armies of the Warring States were much larger than before.
 The state of Zhao 趙 brought more than 40.000 men up against Qin 秦, while Qin itself recruited 60.000 soldiers for the war against Chu 楚.
 The objective was to destroy as much military force as possible, and some prolonged battles saw more than ten thousand casualties.

-The Warring States period begins, according to one definition, with the dissolution of the state of state of Jin 晉 by the regional rulers of Zhao, Wei and Han (the "Three Jin" Sanjin 三晉) in 376, and ends with the conquest of the state of Qi by Qin and the subsequent creation of the empire of Qin 秦 (221-206 BCE).
+The Warring States period begins, according to one definition, with the dissolution of the state of Jin 晉 by the regional rulers of Zhao, Wei and Han (the "Three Jin" Sanjin 三晉) in 376, and ends with the conquest of the state of Qi by Qin and the subsequent creation of the empire of Qin 秦 (221-206 BCE).
 Other definitions fix the beginning of the Warring States period as the year 453, when the three viscounts (zi 子) of Han, Wei and Zhao extinguished all other lateral lines to the house of Jin, or 403, when King Weilie of Zhou 周威烈王 (r.
 426-402) bestowed upon the viscounts of Han, Wei and Zhao the title of marquis (hou 侯).

-The Warring States period is also characterised as a period of flourishing philosophies, some of them centering on state and society (Confucians, legalists, Mohists), others on the practical art of coalitions (coalition advisors) or warfare (military strategists), others on the individual and its position in the cosm (Daoism, "hedonists", logicians), and some on the correlation between man and the phenomena of nature (Yin-Yang thought, Five Processes theory).
+The Warring States period is also characterised as a period of flourishing philosophies, some of them centering on state and society (Confucians, legalists, Mohists), others on the practical art of coalitions (coalition advisors) or warfare (military strategists), others on the individual and its position in the cosmos (Daoism, "hedonists", logicians), and some on the correlation between man and the phenomena of nature (Yin-Yang thought, Five Agents theory).
 These different currents of thought were called the "hundred schools" (baijia 百家).

-The Warring States period began with the brutal extinguishing of the ruling house of Qi 齊 (the house of Jiang 姜) by the house of Tian 田.
+The Warring States period began with the brutal extinction of the ruling house of Qi 齊 (the house of Jiang 姜) by the house of Tian 田.
 The Tian family took over the rulership of Qi in 481.
 In the small state of Lu 魯, already in 562 BCE the three Huan families (Sanhuan 三桓), lateral lines of the ducal house of Ji 姬, usurped power.
 At the beginning of the 5th century, five noble families in the state of Jin 晉 began to engage in a civil war for domination.
 Three of them, the houses of Wei 魏, Han 韓 and Zhao 趙, finally overcame their rivals and founded their own states, destroying and dividing Jin.
 In 424 BCE they mutually recognized their independence.
 The king of Zhou only recognized this partition in 403 BCE.